djordjezikelic/djordjezikelic.github.io/_pages/about.md

 # News

 * <span style="color:grey">July 2023</span>\.
-I will attend [CAV 2023](http://www.i-cav.org/2023/) in Paris for the whole duration of the conference and will present the following works:
+I will attend [CAV 2023](http://www.i-cav.org/2023/) in Paris for the whole duration of the conference, and will present the following:
-- Presenting [MDPs as Distribution Transformers: Affine Invariant Synthesis for Safety Objectives](https://arxiv.org/pdf/2305.16796.pdf) at CAV.
+    - Our work [MDPs as Distribution Transformers: Affine Invariant Synthesis for Safety Objectives](https://arxiv.org/pdf/2305.16796.pdf) at CAV.
-- Keynote *From Probabilistic Program Analysis to Learning-based Stochastic Control  with Martingales* at the VeriProP workshop.
+    - Keynote talk *From Probabilistic Program Analysis to Learning-based Stochastic Control  with Martingales* at the VeriProP workshop.
-Following CAV, I will also attend [Highlights](https://highlights-conference.org/2023/cfp).
+Following CAV, I will also attend [Highlights](https://highlights-conference.org/2023/cfp) in Kassel.
 Reach out if you will be around and would like to connect!

 * <span style="color:grey">July 2023</span>\.
 Our work *Reachability Poorman Discrete-Bidding Games* has been accepted to [ECAI 2023](https://ecai2023.eu/).
 Thanks and congrats to my coauthors!